fanhuan/en/_posts/2016-12-05-Add-Bootstrap-Value.md

 >((raccoon:19.19959,bear:6.80041):0.84600[50],((sea_lion:11.99700, seal:12.00300):7.52973[100],((monkey:100.85930,cat:47.14069):20.59201[80], weasel:18.87953):2.09460[75]):3.87382[50],dog:25.46154);

 However, figtree only accepts the first one.
-My bootstrap values are usually generated using consense from the phylip package.
-They give you the consensus tree with bootstrap values for each branch as branch length.
-To incorporte this value back to your tree (supposingly the topologies are the same), I need to write a python script.
+A script to convert between the two:

+If you are generating bootstrap values using consense from the phylip package, consider this snippet of code from [Biopython](http://biopython.org/wiki/Phylo):

+Branch Support

+To get the branch support of a specific tree, we can use the get_support method.

+>from Bio import Phylo
+>from Bio.Phylo.Consensus import *
+>trees = list(Phylo.parse('fileWithAllTheTrees', 'newick'))
+>target\_tree = Phylo.parse('outtreeGenerateByConsense','newick')
+>support\_tree = get_support(target\_tree, trees)